munich-quantum-toolkit/qmap/docs/index.md

 We recommend you to start with the {doc}`installation instructions <installation>` or by reading our overview paper {cite:p}`wille2023qmap`.
 Then proceed to the {doc}`mapping page <mapping>`, the {doc}`synthesis/optimization page <synthesis>`, the {doc}`neutral atom state preparation page <na_state_prep>`, or the {doc}`zoned neutral atom compiler <na_zoned_compiler>`, and read the {doc}`reference documentation <api/mqt/qmap/index>`.
-If you are interested in the theory behind QMAP, have a look at the publications in the {doc}`publication list <references>`.
+If you are interested in the theory behind MQT QMAP, have a look at the publications in the {doc}`publication list <references>`.

 We appreciate any feedback and contributions to the project.
 If you want to contribute, you can find more information in the {doc}`Contribution <contributing>` guide.
-If you are having trouble with the installation or the usage of QMAP, please let us know at our {doc}`Support <support>` page or by reaching out to us at [quantum.cda@xcit.tum.de](mailto:quantum.cda@xcit.tum.de).
+If you are having trouble with the installation or the usage of MQT QMAP, please let us know at our {doc}`Support <support>` page or by reaching out to us at [quantum.cda@xcit.tum.de](mailto:quantum.cda@xcit.tum.de).

 ````{only} latex
 ```{note}